In my last article, I covered how to predict the earnings of a company and today I am going to write about how to do

-This is the most important step of any industry analysis.
-In this, you need to study the competitive scenario using Porter’s Five Forces Model.
+This is the most important step in any industry analysis.
+In this, you need to study the competitive advantage scenario using Porter’s Five Forces Model.

 The model acts as the framework for industry analysis.
 Michael Porter, a famous strategist, and author, first came up with this model.
 In this model, five parameters are analyzed to see the competitive landscape.

 - Barriers to Entry